Engineering 8 min read

 # example-b.com 987654321098 C02yyyyyy

-2. Pre-Migration Checks (Getting stuck here is troublesome)
+2. Pre-checks (Getting stuck here is troublesome)

 gcloud access-context-manager perimeters list

-# Check for Shared VPC (if {} is returned, it's okay)
+# Check Shared VPC (if {} is returned, it's okay)

 gcloud compute shared-vpc get-host-project your-project-id

-# Note the current billing account
+# Note down the current billing account

 gcloud beta billing projects describe your-project-id